dshafik/securepasswords.info/source/_posts/golang.md

 gravatar: "7b10b1839f3fded11e74a72dfb382b4c"
 ---

-Golang doesn't have a built-in bcrypt implementation but has an official implementation wrote by the core team which is available [here](https://github.com/golang/crypto/tree/master/bcrypt)
+Golang doesn't have a built-in bcrypt implementation but has an official implementation written by the core team which is available [here](https://github.com/golang/crypto/tree/master/bcrypt)

 ## Installation